12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - Make the sauce by whisking well the peanut butter, rice vinegar, sesame oil, honey, ginger, garlic, soy sauce, and chilli paste.

-- Drizzle this on top of the noodles until it looks coated well.
+- Drizzle this over the noodles until they are well-coated.

-- Sprinkle the chopped peanuts afterwards for the garnish.
+- Sprinkle the chopped peanuts on top as a garnish.

 - You can serve either hot or cold.

-Stir-fried veggies with chicken is a warm and hearty meal for dinners.
+Stir-fried veggies with chicken is a warm and hearty meal for dinner.
 Here’s how you make it.

 Ingredients